mlin/GLnext/README.md

 ## Default pVCF representation

 In the GLnext pVCF, all "sites" (lines) represent only one ALT allele, written in [normalized](https://genome.sph.umich.edu/wiki/Variant_Normalization) form.
 Distinct overlapping ALT alleles are presented on separate lines.
 If a sample has one or more copies of an overlapping ALT allele *other than* the one presented on the current line, then the genotype cell is either half-called or non-called (`./0` `./1` or `./.`) and the `OL` field is set to the overlapping ALT copy number.

-Experience has shown that this representation is closest to the typical practice of cohort statistical analyses, compared to a multiallelic site representation.
+Experience has shown that this representation is closest to the typical practice of large-cohort statistical analyses, compared to multiallelic sites.

 By default, the GLnext pVCF only keeps `GT` and `DP` in cells deriving from gVCF reference bands.
 Other QC fields like `GQ`, `PL`, etc. are not very meaningful *when derived from reference bands*, and omitting them reduces the output file size considerably.
 The tool can be reconfigured to propagate them if needed (see below).